Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNodeType.md

 # Remove-AzureRmServiceFabricNodeType

 ## SYNOPSIS
-Remove a node type from the cluster
+Remove a complete node type from a cluster

 ## SYNTAX